Transcript #374: Climbing the Python Web Mountain

 30:54 It does automatic SSL certificates.

-30:56 So if you just had a static site and I just want it to run over SSL on the internet, boom, done.
+30:59 And I just want it to run over SSL on the internet.

-31:02 It just does deluxe encrypt automatically as part of creating the app up there and gets it going.
+31:02 It just does, lets encrypt automatically as part of creating the app up there and gets it going.

 31:08 So it's probably a little bit of setup to get it going and get it running on Docker and stuff.